-The "start process" interoperability test is performed according the principle schematic shown in figure 4.1.
+The "start process" interoperability test shall be performed according to the schematic shown in figure 4.1.
 The test process is described in table 5.2 and the timing diagram is shown in figure 5.2.

-Interoperability test description Identifier "Rapid shutdown process" from normal operation Test objective Verify that when the transmitter is in normal operation and the initiator activates a rapid shutdown, then both transmitter and receiver are working properly according to the specification.
-This test shall be performed with a) a single long (ZL=284 to 304μ H + DUT) and b) a single short string (ZL=11 to 14.5μ H + DUT) and c) a single short string with a long string wiring (ZL=11 to 14.5μ H + 220 μ H + DUT) and Zp corresponding to 9 parallel strings of 6 modules with an average short string wiring impedance (Zp=10 Ohm equal to 90 Ohm per string, each with max.
-10% tolerance) Pre-test conditions The initiator is "normal operation" position, the transmitter and the receiver are properly powered (the receiver is connected to a PV module with sun or is connected to a DC supply simulating a PV module), and the transmitter is sending the "keep alive signal.
+Interoperability test description Identifier "Rapid shutdown process" from normal operation Test objective Verify that when the transmitter is in normal operation and the initial activates a rapid shutdown, then both transmitter and receiver are we properly according to the specification.
+This test shall be performed with a) a single long (ZL=284 to 304μ H + DUT) and b) a single short string (ZL=11 to 14.5μ H + DUT) and c) a single short string with a long string wiring (ZL=11 to 14.5μ H DUT) and Zp corresponding to 9 parallel strings of 6 modules with an short string wiring impedance (Zp=10 Ohm equal to 90 Ohm per string with max.
+10% tolerance) vorking + 220μl averag e Pre-test conditions conditions The initiator is "normal operation" position, the transmitter and the receiver are properly powered (the receiver is connected to a PV module with sun or is connected to a DC supply simulating a PV module), and the transmitter is sending the "keep alive signal.
 The string voltage and string current correspond to the standard operating conditions.
 This test is done first with a long PV string impedance.
-Test sequence Verdict Step Step pass fail 1 The initiator is switched to the "Rapid shutdown" position and after less than 4 seconds the transmitter stops sending the keep alive signal on the PV DC line. х х 2 After less than 17 seconds, the receiver has completed the demodulation of the keep alive signal, the string current is loff.
+Test sequence Verc lict Step Step pass fail 1 The initiator is switched to the "Rapid shutdown" position and after less than 4 seconds the transmitter stops sending the keep alive signal on the PV DC line. х x 2 After less than 17 seconds, the receiver has completed the demodulation of the keep alive signal, the string current is loff.
 After less than 30 seconds, the string voltage is Voff.
-3 Switch back the initiator to normal operation position and restart step 1 and 2 with long string impedance and then with parallel strings impedances.